 It requests products or services delivered immediately, often with shortened delivery times and expedited shipping.
 They’re used in cases where there’s an emergency or a time-sensitive situation that needs to be addressed.

-It is processed more quickly than others, often requiring fewer steps and approvals.
-This can help ensure that the products or services needed are delivered as soon as possible.
+It is processed faster than others, often requiring fewer steps and approvals.
+That can help ensure that the products or services needed are delivered as soon as possible.

 Emergency purchase order